yaobaiwei/GMiner/README.md

   G-Miner is built with the same dependencies of our previous project [Pregel+](http://www.cse.cuhk.edu.hk/pregelplus/index.html).
 To install G-Miner's dependencies (e.g., MPI, HDFS), using the instructions in this [guide](http://www.cse.cuhk.edu.hk/pregelplus/documentation.html).

 * **Build**

+Please manually MODIFY the dependency path for MPI and HDFS in CMakeLists.txt in root directory.

 ```bash
 $ export GMINER_HOME=/path/to/gminer_root  # must configure this ENV
 $ cd $GMINER_HOME